jumpinjackie/forge-e33-mod/design/ARTIFACTS.md

 ```
 3
 Legendary Artifact Creature - Gestral
 At the beginning of your upkeep, you may mill a card.
 If you do, create two Lumina tokens.
-(It's an artifact with "{T}, Sacrifice this token: Scry 1.")
+(It's an artifact with "{T}, Sacrifice this artifact: Scry 1.")
 ---
 You found all the journals?
 Moshi will be so happy.